Originally published December 22, 2022. Updated November 25, 2024.

 5. Plan Project With Workamajig

 Planning a project is a crucial step in ensuring that it is successful.
-Now that you’ve gathered the essential information about your project, you can now proceed to plot them out and strategize on your team’s best approach.
+Now that you’ve gathered the essential information about your project, you can plot them out and strategize on your team’s best approach.

-To build your plan, be sure to consider the objectives of your project, the scope of work, the resources required, and the timeline for completion.
+To build your plan, consider the project's objectives, scope of work, required resources, and timeline for completion.
 It should also include a budget and a risk management plan to address potential issues.

 A good way to go about this is by using a tool like Workamajig.
 Workamajig is the only project management tool built specifically for agencies and creative teams.
 Its many features include: project management, CRM, task management, resource management, as well as billing features which can help you plan and monitor all the moving parts of your campaign.